Doing Business in The Czech Republic

 The most valuable advice regarding business in the Czech Republic is to brush up your bargaining skills, because haggling is seen as a nation sport by Czechs!

 Many business deals are concluded over a meal with the side which puts forth the proposal footing the bill.
 This is an excellent opportunity to sample Czech cuisine.
-You should definitely try the dumplings with meat and saurkraut and be aware of the wide selection of the beers offered, of which the Czechs are justifiably proud!
+You should definitely try the dumplings with meat and sauerkraut and be aware of the wide selection of the beers offered, of which the Czechs are justifiably proud!
 However, you should be careful, they are very strong!
 Most Czech dishes are rich and filling.

 Sightseeing and Entertaining